 “Seattle Erotic Art Festival encourages the creation, enjoyment, and purchase of erotic art–sparking conversations to ignite personal and cultural evolutions.”

 It began with a desire to showcase stunning erotic art.
 To create a place to celebrate, discuss and support pieces that were rarely seen in mainstream galleries and museums.
 We dreamed of sexy people in a lush environment devouring amazing art; of an event that joyfully encouraged people to be as open and expressive as they wanted to be.
 And we brought it to life.

 Our Rise to the Top

-The first Seattle Erotic Art Festival was produced in 2003 by the Sex Positive Community Center (now the Foundation for Sex Positive Culture).
+The first Seattle Erotic Art Festival was produced in 2003 by the Pan Eros Foundation and held at Town Hall in the Capitol Hill neighborhood of Seattle.
 A jury of local artists selected hundreds of pieces of art that were enjoyed by more than 1,000 art patrons.

 In many ways, 2008 was the year we came of age.
 We moved to the historic Seattle Center Exhibition Hall, beside the famous Space Needle, and hosted a lavish one-night gala.